Graduate Interdisciplinary Specialization/Minor

 All academic aspects of the graduate interdisciplinary specialization or graduate interdisciplinary minor are subject to approval by each participating graduate program.
 Below are listed the general criteria applicable to all graduate interdisciplinary specializations and interdisciplinary minors.
 Students should consult the appropriate graduate studies committees for specific information regarding the graduate interdisciplinary specialization or graduate interdisciplinary minor in which they are enrolling.

-General Criteria for all Graduate Interdisciplinary Specializations.
+Graduate Interdisciplinary Specializations.
 A graduate interdisciplinary specialization involves two or more graduate programs outside the student’s major graduate program.
 A graduate interdisciplinary specialization requires a minimum of 13 hours of graduate-level course work in at least three courses.
 Twenty hours of graduate level courses is the maximum allowance for a Graduate Interdisciplinary Specialization.
 Nine hours taken for the Graduate Interdisciplinary Speciailization must be completed outside of the student’s home program.
 The student must receive a grade of B or better or S in each course comprising the graduate interdisciplinary specialization.
 The completed graduate interdisciplinary specialization will appear on the student's transcript.
 In instances where the student's major graduate program is included in the specialization and the specialization consists of coursework in only two programs, the specialization will be termed a graduate interdisciplinary minor.
 (Graduate School Handbook, Section VIII.4)